-Grandma's good cake recipes make the most delicious dessert cakes you can imagine.
+Grandma's homemade cake recipes make the most delicious dessert cakes you can imagine.
 Cakes that are full of flavor and goodness.
 If you've become used to eating the common store-bought variety, you're in for a treat.
-It's likely a while since you tasted anything like these homemade cakes.
-The best news is you can make them yourself thanks to the old fashioned recipes and baking tips.
+It's likely you've not tasted anything like these old fashioned cakes.
+The best news is you can make them yourself thanks to the proven recipes and baking tips.

 These dessert cakes are just what you've always dreamed of making and more — full of old fashioned, melt-in-your-mouth goodness.
 No cake mixes allowed.
 No processed, cardboard taste.
 These cakes are the real deal — the same as my Grandma made!
 You will simply have to try them and see for yourself.

 Mom would often select one of Grandma's old fashioned cake recipes and make a delicious, frosted cake for our supper-time treat.
 As a young boy, I often stood beside the old kitchen stove as she carefully opened the oven door and inserted a small knitting needle into the cake to test whether it was finished baking.